-The case challenged a series of Pennsylvania regulations -- ranging from a mandatory waiting period for abortion to a spousal consent provision -- which limited a woman's access to abortion.
+This case challenged a series of Pennsylvania regulations — ranging from a mandatory waiting period for abortion to a spousal consent provision — which limited a woman's access to abortion.

-Though the Supreme Court upheld most of the Pennsylvania laws, the Court struck down the spousal consent requirement as an "undue burden" on married women seeking abortions.
+Though the Supreme Court upheld most of the Pennsylvania laws, the Court struck down the spousal consent requirement as an "undue burden" on married women.

 Gonzales v.
 Carhart

-Most states no longer try to ban abortions.
-Instead, legislatures tend to limit the time period during which a woman can have an abortion, as well as the procedures used to perform abortions.
-One common restriction is a limitation on a procedure known as a "partial birth" or late term abortion.
+Before Dobbs, states didn't try to ban abortions.
+Instead, legislatures limited the period when a person could receive abortion care.
+Legislatures also regulated the procedures used to perform abortions.
+One restriction is a limitation on a procedure known as a "partial-birth" or late-term abortion.

-In 2003, Congress passed the Partial-Birth Abortion Ban Act, which prohibited the intact dilation and extraction abortion procedure.
-The procedure was typically used during the second trimester, sometimes after the point of viability.
+In 2003, Congress passed the Partial-Birth Abortion Ban Act, prohibiting the intact dilation and extraction abortion procedure.
+The procedure occurs during the second trimester, sometimes after the point of viability.

 Whole Woman's Health v.
 Hellerstedt

-The Supreme Court concluded that the law was unconstitutional and would have resulted in an undue burden on women seeking access to abortions.
-The ruling will likely affect states that have similar laws either on the books or in the works, including Alabama, Arkansas, and Louisiana.
+In this case, the Supreme Court concluded that the law was unconstitutional and would have resulted in an undue burden on women's abortion rights.
+The ruling affected states with similar laws either on the books or in the works, including Alabama, Arkansas, and Louisiana.

 Seeking Legal Advice on Abortion Laws

-If you have questions about the abortion laws in your state, you may wish to speak with a qualified healthcare lawyer today.
-A skilled attorney will be able to explain the laws of your state and answer questions about the legality of abortion.
+If you have questions about abortion laws in your state, you may wish to speak with a qualified healthcare lawyer today.
+A skilled attorney will be able to explain the laws of your state and answer questions about the legality of abortion care.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help